Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 • Notarised host invitation

-3. Health Insurance Requirements (Mandatory for All Visas)
+3. Health Insurance Requirements for Moving to Spain

 Spain’s Ministry of Foreign Affairs (MAEC) requires private health insurance with: